JohriLab/Bvalcalc/docs/source/introduction/bedgff_input.rst

     2R,854814,855571
     2R,924636,951252

-Three headerless example inputs to ``--bedgff_path`` that will be processed identically:
+Three headerless example inputs to ``--bedgff`` that will be processed identically: